IsaacSussman/IsaacSussman/README.md

 Hi, I’m @IsaacSussman!
-I'm currently learning C#, Blender, and Unity.
+I'm currently learning Rust and (against my will) Java.
-I have experience coding in Python and C#, and plan to learn Java in the near future.
+I'm a certified Java Hater(tm), and am interested in game engine development.